Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/python/cheat-sheet/index.md

 ### Type hints

 It is mandatory to define the data type in dataclass.
-However, If you don't want specify the datatype then, use `typing.Any`.
+However, If you don’t want specify the datatype then, use `typing.Any`.

     from dataclasses import dataclass
     from typing import Any